alexandre-abrioux/golem-node/README.md

 > To run Golem Sneak Peek you'll need a physical machine as you may encounter issues when running it on a virtual machine.

-Your Docker host must be a physical machine.
-Furthermore you will need to give the container access to the `/dev/kvm` device.
+Your Docker host must be a physical machine: you will need to give the container access to the `/dev/kvm` device.

+Furthermore, Golem only supports 64-bit architecture for the moment (see [GolemFactory/Yagna Release Page](https://github.com/golemfactory/yagna/releases)).

 ## :arrow_forward: Usage